Blaizzy/mlx-embeddings/docs/Manpage.md

   <br>If set, do not send analytics.
 For more information, see: <https://docs.brew.sh/Analytics>

 - `HOMEBREW_NO_AUTO_UPDATE`
   <br>If set, do not automatically update before running some commands, e.g. `brew install`, `brew upgrade` and `brew tap`.
-Alternatively, run this less often by setting HOMEBREW_AUTO_UPDATE_SECS to a value higher than the default.
+Alternatively, run this less often by setting `HOMEBREW_AUTO_UPDATE_SECS` to a value higher than the default.

 - `HOMEBREW_NO_BOOTSNAP`
   <br>If set, do not use Bootsnap to speed up repeated `brew` calls.

-- `HOMEBREW_NO_INSTALLED_DEPENDENTS_CHECK`
-  <br>If set, do not check for broken linkage of dependents or outdated dependents after installing, upgrading or reinstalling formulae.
-This will result in fewer dependents (and their dependencies) being upgraded or reinstalled but may result in more breakage from running `brew install *`formula`*` or `brew upgrade *`formula`*`.

 - `HOMEBREW_NO_CLEANUP_FORMULAE`
   <br>A comma-separated list of formulae.
 Homebrew will refuse to clean up or autoremove a formula if it appears on this list.